lucia-auth/lucia/pages/sessions/basic-api/drizzle-orm.md

 }
 ```

+> You can use UUID v4 here but the RFC does not mandate that IDs are generated using a secure random source.
+Do not use libraries that are not clear on the source they use.
+Do not use other UUID versions as they do not offer the same entropy size as v4.
+Consider using [`Crypto.randomUUID()`](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/randomUUID).

 The session ID will be SHA-256 hash of the token.
 We'll set the expiration to 30 days.

 ```ts